DistributedWeb/dappdb/ARCHITECTURE.md

 modifications (malicious or otherwise) to the original feed data by someone other than the author can be readily detected.

-Each entry in a hypercore has a *sequence number*, that increments by 1 with each write, starting at 0 (`seq=0`).
+Each entry in a ddatabase has a *sequence number*, that increments by 1 with each write, starting at 0 (`seq=0`).

-HyperDB builds its hierarchical key-value store on top of these hypercore feeds, and also provides facilities for authorization, and replication of those member hypercores.
+HyperDB builds its hierarchical key-value store on top of these ddatabase feeds, and also provides facilities for authorization, and replication of those member hypercores.